MuhammadJhohirulIslamShohag/IELTS_Reading/MCQ/tips.md

 ### Out of whole MCQ options, where you can get irrelevant, illogical and irrational <---> elimination is the best method

+### positive = negative with elimination

+### option will be elimination = try to make short whole options

+### passage if has clue, read this clue properly, if passage look like big, try to read first and last three line properly, if passage is very small, please read whole passage properly.